Lake Maggiore, Piedmont & The Matterhorn

 Day 4Your second included excursion takes you south on a panoramic tour of Langhe, where the UNESCO-protected hillsides are covered in cascading vineyards and hazelnut groves.
 Take a tour of Alba to see the historic centre and 100 towers of the town, which is best known for being the gastronomic home of white truffles and dark chocolate (and the headquarters of Ferrero Rocher).
 After a fascinating few hours, you'll head further south to the vineyards of Barolo, which produce the "king of Italian wines".
 No visit to this region is complete without enjoying a glass of wine at Castello di Barolo, an enoteca housed inside the turreted walls of Barolo's ancient castle.
 It's the final highlight of a really enjoyable day.

 Day 6Saving the best till last, today’s included excursion takes you to the world-famous Swiss resort of Zermatt, beneath the craggy pyramid of the Matterhorn.
 Travel via the Simplon Pass into Switzerland, climbing high into the Alps, hoping for clear skies so you can catch your first sight of the mighty mountain peaks as you go.
-Once in Zermatt, why not join our optional journey on the famous Gornergrat Railway, and head through alpine meadows to the summit station?
+Once in Zermatt, why not join an optional journey on the famous Gornergrat Railway, and head through alpine meadows to the summit station?
 From here, on a clear day, some 29 peaks – including the Matterhorn – and great glaciers offer visitors an unforgettable view.
 Head out on a mountain trail, or simply take in the view before enjoying lunch in the mountain restaurant.
-Return to Belgirate this evening.
+Return to Belgirate or Stresa this evening.